-- create a thirst for knowledge in all disciplines; - kindle the art of thinking and serve as a springboard for lifelong learning; and - deliver and enrich every student with a sense of purpose, a belief in their own efficacy, and a commitment to the common good.
+- create a thirst for knowledge in all disciplines; - · kindle the art of thinking and serve as a springboard for lifelong learning; and - deliver and enrich every student with a sense of purpose, a belief in their own efficacy, and a commitment to the common good.

-The vision of Mater Academy Middle of International Studies is to provide a loving, caring, and supportive educational environment, where the whole child is developed and a philosophy of respect and high expectations is instilled for all students, parent, teachers, and staff a.
-Describe the process by which the school learns about students' cultures and builds relationships between teachers and students.
+The vision of Mater Academy Middle of International Studies is to provide a loving, caring, and supportive educational environment, where the whole child is developed and a philosophy of respect and high expectations is instilled for all students, parent, teachers, and staff.